Blog Traffic: 3 Powerful Ways to Get Noticed in 2021

 This is a failure that can be avoided by taking the time to edit the e-mail.
 Make sure that there are no grammatical mistakes, that your sentences make sense, and that you don’t have more words necessary.
 Other things like making sure the subject line is eye catching or addressing the e-mail to a specific person instead of a company or a “To Whom It May Concern” can make your article stand out in the crowd.

 Market Articles to the Appropriate Sites

-This one sounds like a no brainer, but at least now you can’t say nobody told you.
+This one sounds like a no brainer if blog traffic is your goal, but at least now you can’t say nobody told you.
 Make sure that you send your articles to places that will actually publish them.
-This obviously applies to content (don’t send an article about high New York Society to a Mountain Climber’s website), but this also applies to style and voice and things like that.
+This obviously applies to content (don’t send an article about New York High Society to a Mountain Climber’s website), but this also applies to style and voice and things like that.
 If you’re an edgy, sarcastic writer, you probably don’t want to be submitting to a serious, boring site.
 They simply won’t publish your article, and your article marketing campaign will be a waste.

 Also, don’t just write an article and then try to get it published.
 This method might produce some results, but they will be few and far between and will require a lot of time and selling.
 Instead, write your articles with a specific site in mind.
 Go and read other articles on the site.
 Know the voice and structure of the already published articles.
 Review the submissions guidelines.
 Be familiar with policies.
 In the e-mail, include reasons that your article is a perfect match for their site.
 An article written with purpose for a specific site or group of sites will be more successful than one written without a destination in mind.